what do we study?

 We enjoy talking about our research (or science in general) to a wide range of audiences.
 Whether it is kids, high school students or interested adults, we welcome opportunities to communicate our fascination for the human body (and what goes on inside it at the level of DNA, proteins and cells) to the general public.
 Contact for speaking or writing engagements.

-We are also open to collaborations with industry or SMEs, so contact if our expertise is of interest to you.
+We are open to collaborations with industry and SMEs.
+Contact if our expertise is of interest to you.